kubevirt/user-guide/docs/operations/installation.md

 -   [Kubernetes](https://kubernetes.io) cluster or derivative
     (such as [OpenShift](https://github.com/openshift/origin))
-    based on Kubernetes 1.10 or greater
+    based on a one of the latest three Kubernetes releases that are out at the time the KubeVirt release is made.
 -   Kubernetes apiserver must have `--allow-privileged=true` in order to run KubeVirt's privileged DaemonSet.
 -   `kubectl` client utility